bheimbu/evolutionary_ecology/docs/source/second_week.rst

 .. important::

-  - Import all trees you made into PowerPoint.
+  - Import all trees you made into PowerPoint
-  - Separate the trees according to gene, ML and BI analyses, respectively.
+  - Separate the trees according to gene, ML and BI analyses, respectively
-  - Save them on a DIN A4 page.
+  - Save them on a DIN A4 page
-  - Label the nodes with corresponding bootstrap values and posterior probabilities.
+  - Label the nodes with corresponding bootstrap values and posterior probabilities
-  - What are the main differences between the ML- and MrBayes trees?
+  - What are the main differences between the ML and MrBayes trees?

 Feedback Thursday
 ^^^^^^^^^^^^^^^^^